Direct observation of deterministic macroscopic entanglement

-\N Figure 3 shows the evolution of the two-drum state for different entangling pulse durations, all of which are kept significantly shorter than $\SI{100}{\micro\second}$ to avoid the thermal decoherence of either drum.
-First, we focus on the individual variances of each drum (Fig.~3a).
-Recall that drum 1 undergoes a BSB amplification whereas drum 2 undergoes a RSB cooling.
+\N Evolution of the two-drum state is shown for different entangling pulse durations (Fig.~3), all of which are kept significantly shorter than $\SI{100}{\micro\second}$ to avoid the thermal decoherence of both drums~\cite{Kotler:2020SI}.
+First, we focus on the individual variances of each drum (Fig.~3A).
 At short times $<\SI{1}{\micro\second}$, the drums show no evidence of interaction.
-Drum 2 cools while drum 1 heats, the same behavior that would have been expected if the drums did not interact with one another.
-The dashed lines in Fig.~3a extrapolate this non-interacting behavior.
-Entangling pulse durations of $>\SI{1}{\micro\second}$, result in both drums deviating from this independent evolution; their variances now grow together in time with similar rates.
-Recall that in Fig.~2c, the scatter plot exhibited a correlation between $x_1$ and $x_2$.
-Theory predicts that the elliptical $(x_1,x_2)$ distribution's major axis makes with the horizontal will evolve as shown by the solid theory line in Fig.~3b (see Supplementary Information).
-We now focus on the measured variable $\numeas$, shown in Fig.~3c.
-Again, with short pulses the drums are only classically correlated as the initial state is close to but not exactly the ground state, and the interaction does not yet entangle the drums.
-At $\sim 4~\mu\textrm{s}$, $\numeas$ crosses below $\tfrac{1}{2}$, indicating entanglement.
-At $16.8~\mu\textrm{s}$ interaction time we observe $\numeas=\reportednumeas$, where ``sys" indicates systematic uncertainty mainly caused by uncertainty in the measurement efficiencies, and ``stat" indicates statistical uncertainty estimated using bootstrap as described in the Supplementary Information.
+Drum 2 cools while drum 1 becomes energized, the same behavior that would have been expected if the drums did not interact with one another.
+The dashed lines in Fig.~3A extrapolate this non-interacting behavior.
+Entangling pulse durations of $>\SI{1}{\micro\second}$ result in both drums deviating from this independent evolution; their variances now grow together in time with similar rates.
+Second, recall that in Fig.~2C, the histogram plot exhibited a correlation between $x_1$ and $x_2$.
+Theory predicts that the angle that the elliptical $x_1,x_2$ distribution's major axis makes with the horizontal will evolve as shown by the solid theory line in Fig.~3B.
+Third, we focus on the measured variable $\numeas$, shown in Fig.~3C.
+Because our cooling of the drums is imperfect, their initial state contains some residual thermal motion in addition to the quantum fluctuations.
+The entangling operation must overcome this classical noise before the drums can be truly entangled.
+This is why, for pulse durations shorter than $\sim \SI{4}{\micro\second}$, $\numeas>\onehalf$ which strongly suggests that the drums are only classically correlated.
+For longer pulse durations, true quantum behavior, inconsistent with classical correlation, is observed and $\numeas$ crosses below $\onehalf$, indicating entanglement.
+At $\SI{16.8}{\micro\second}$ interaction time we observe $\numeas=\reportednumeas$, where ``sys" indicates systematic uncertainty dominated by uncertainty in the measurement efficiencies, and ``stat" indicates statistical uncertainty estimated using bootstrapping~\cite{Kotler:2020SI}.
 This is a direct measurement of entanglement for a bipartite system of macroscopic objects.
-Although $\numeas$ is an important quantity for future quantum information applications, it is still natural to estimate the entanglement before noise processes intervened during the measurement.
-To that end we separate state preparation and measurement by accounting for noise in order to correct for measurement inefficiency.
-Doing that with a linear transformation of the observed covariance matrix could produce covariance matrices that violate the Heisenberg uncertainty principle.
-To avoid this, we use a semi-definite program to find the closest (in $l_2$ distance) physical covariance matrix consistent with the data.
-From that we estimate the entanglement criterion $\numech$, which is shown in Fig.~3d.
+It quantifies the amount of entanglement left in the system after noise processes have intervened during the measurement, and is therefore important for future quantum information applications.
+The amount of entanglement prior to the effect of noise can be estimated as well.
+To that end, we use a semi-definite program to find the closest (in $l_2$ distance) physically-realizable covariance matrix that, after an interaction with noise, is consistent with the data.
+From that we estimate the entanglement criterion $\numech$, which is shown in Fig.~3D.
 Indeed, we see more entanglement for the same interaction time, with $\numech=\reportednumech$.
-Such a level of entanglement might be useful for exploration of mesoscopic Einstein-Podolsky-Rosen non-locality~\cite{Reid2019} and fundamental tests of quantum mechanics~\cite{Schnabel2015}.
+Such a level of entanglement might be useful for the exploration of mesoscopic Einstein-Podolsky-Rosen non-locality~\cite{Reid2019} and fundamental tests of quantum mechanics~\cite{Schnabel2015}.